vim-denops/denops-documentation/src/tutorial/developing-more-applicative-plugin.md

 };
 ```

-Now you can see a small maze shown on the window.
+Now you can see a smaller maze shown on the window.

 ![](../img/developing-more-applicative-plugin-3.png)